Dhal with Coconut and Almond Tadka

 You’ve just got to love dhal!
 It’s so healthy, delicious and easy to make.
 This dhal recipe is adapted from my book Bowls of Goodness.
 The tadka is from another recipe in the book -The Royal Korma, just slightly altered to fit this dhal.
 It’s a creamy lentil soup with many of my favourite comfort flavours such a toasted coconut, almonds, ginger, cinnamon, cumin.

-Dhal means soup in sanskrit and is one Indias most common and budget friendly meals.
+Dhal means soup in Sanskrit and is one Indias most casual and budget-friendly meals.
 The first rule of making dhal is to allow sufficient time for simmering legumes into a creamy soup, the longer they have to break down, the silkier the dhal.
 Pre-soaking helps the softening process.

-I eat this with a big serving leafy greens, brown rice and a salad of apple, cucumber and carrot.
-Balancing the meal with delicious texture and nutritional goodness.
+I eat this with big serving leafy greens, brown rice and a salad of apple, cucumber, and carrot.
+Balancing the meal with a creamy texture and nutritional goodness.

-If you like to make the original cauliflower Royal Korma or my Dhal Tadka from Bowls of Goodness, you’ll find the book here together with plenty of other flavour rich nourishing recipes.
+If you like to make the original cauliflower Royal Korma or my Dhal Tadka from Bowls of Goodness, you’ll find the book here together with plenty of other flavours and a bounty of nourishing recipes.

 Dhal with Coconut and almond Tadka